-Director of Enterprise and Community Engagement, Dr Maeve Liston, Works to create links with industry—establishing new learning relationships with our neighbouring communities that help to transfer our knowledge capital to local and community development settings instead of within the campus boundaries.
-See below and the tabs on the right for more information.
+The office of Enterprise and Community Engagement, work to create links with industry—establishing new learning relationships with our neighbouring communities that help to transfer our knowledge capital to local and community development settings instead of within the campus boundaries.

 Mid-West Regional Skills Forum and Action Plan for Jobs